learn-co-curriculum/html-css-git-branches/README.md

 Simon's Blog Page
 ```

 Then save the file and head back to Terminal.
 Type `git add blog.html` and press return, Then type `git commit -m "add blog page"` and press return.
-Next let's backup this branches work by pugsing it to our remote.
+Next let's backup this branch's work by pushing it to our remote.
 Type `git push -u origin blog-page` and press return.
 This reports:

 ```shell
 Counting objects: 4, done.